gregr/small-demos/README.md

-This seems to be a text-based version of Tic Tac Toe.
+This is a collection of small demonstrations.